 The Japan Summer Service-Learning Program (JSSL) is a collaborative, intercultural service-learning program that brings together undergraduates from Middlebury, International Christian University (ICU), and multiple member universities of the Service-Learning Asia Network.

-Students will join inter-institutional teams (based on interest and language skills) to collaborate on multiple service-learning projects - some of them in collaboration with Japan-based community partners; and some with organizations located in the communities local to other partnering institutions (Indonesia, India, the US, the Philippines, and/or Thailand).
+Students who participated in JSSL over the summer of 2021 will later join inter-institutional teams (based on interest and language skills) to collaborate on multiple service-learning projects - some of them in collaboration with Japan-based community partners; and some with organizations located in the communities local to other partnering institutions (Indonesia, India, the US, the Philippines, and/or Thailand).

 This will be an approximate 55-hour program (in total) – with some preliminary activities happening in May, and the most intensive project work happening in June and July.
 The schedule of synchronous activities will include some early-morning or evening work – depending on your time zone in those months.